wazuh/wazuh-documentation/source/pci-dss/index.rst

 -  `Wazuh for PCI DSS V4.0 Guide (PDF) <https://wazuh.com/resources/WAZUH-PCI-DSS-V4.0-guide.pdf>`_

-In the following sections, you can find some use cases that show how to use the Wazuh capabilities and modules to meet **PCI DSS version 4.0** requirements.
+In the following sections, we show some use cases on how to use Wazuh capabilities and modules to meet **PCI DSS version 4.0** requirements.

 .. toctree::
    :maxdepth: 1
-   :caption: Contents

    log-analysis
    configuration-assessment